PayaDev/PayaConnect/QuickStart.md

 * [DIRECT INTEGRATION](https://github.com/PayaDev/PayaConnect/tree/master/Endpoints)
   * Most common industries: **Retail**, **Lodging**, **Restaurant**
   * This method is usually used in any of the following scenarios:
-    * Running transactions through an EMV terminal (to remain out of scope for PCI DSS).
+    * Running transactions through an EMV terminal (to remain out of scope for PCI-SSF).
     * Creating contacts, account vaults, recurrings, etc.
     * Directly connecting to the API to run transactions or download data.
     * Most situations where requests will be made server to server using the integrated software.